lucrae/texlite/README.md

 Use `texlite --help` for options and information.

-## Writing
+## Syntax Guide

-:blue_book: The [guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md) provides a concise but comprehensive run-down on all you need to know, with examples included.
+:closed_book: The [guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md) provides a concise but comprehensive run-down on all you need to know, with examples included.

 ## Advanced Usage